 - Ballistics — Directly from the Greek, we get the science of having balls shoot around!

-No connection to the English “ball” in the sense of the round object you throw.
+There is no connection to the English “ball” in the sense of the round object you throw.

 Have a ball remembering these!